SunnyMarkLiu/NeteaseCloudMusicBot/README.md

-# NeteaseCloudMusicBot
+# Netease Cloud Music Bot

 [![wechaty-logo](https://raw.githubusercontent.com/chatie/wechaty/master/image/wechaty-logo-en.png)](https://github.com/chatie/wechaty)

-NeteaseCloudMusicBot is a wechat bot built on [Wechaty](https://github.com/chatie/wechaty).<br/> The song's name you send to the bot, a beautiful picture which contains song's lyric and cover you will get.
+NeteaseCloudMusicBot is a wechat bot built on [Wechaty](https://github.com/chatie/wechaty).The song's name you send to the bot, a beautiful picture which contains song's lyric and cover you will get.
 That's it!

 ## Result